 - International students please see International Student Admissions for additional requirements

 - Non-Degree Academic Prerequisite Record form (if applicable)

 Please see below more detailed information regarding these required items:

 1. Applying through PharmCAS

-On July 13, 2015 the PharmCAS application will open for filing and close on November 2, 2015.
+In early July, the PharmCAS application will open for filing and close in early November.
 Visit the PharmCAS website www.pharmcas.org to establish an account and begin an application.
 Detailed instructions can be found at this site to assist you in completing the PharmCAS application.

 2. LLUSP Supplemental Application

 After PharmCAS has processed your completed application and is received by LLU, you will be sent an e-mail invitation with instructions on how to complete the online LLUSP Supplemental Application.
 The deadline for completing the LLUSP Supplemental Application is 15 days after the invitation is sent to you.
 The LLUSP Supplemental Application is sent to all students who apply to LLU School of Pharmacy through PharmCAS.
 Please note there is a $75 Supplemental Application Fee.